CMOs: What Changes for Your CEO After a Funding Round

 • Is this organization stable and well-led?

-3. Investors and Board
+3. Investors and the Board

 Your investors are now watching a different dimension.
 Not just execution, but how leadership is represented externally.